core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 }
 ~~~~

-CBOR diagnostic notation: 3 (Represents enumeration value "testing")
+CBOR diagnostic notation: 3 (Represents enumeration value 'testing')

 CBOR encoding: 03

-## The "bits" Type
+## The 'bits' Type

 Leafs of type bits MUST be encoded using a CBOR byte string data item (major
 type 2).
-TBits position are either explicitly assigned using the YANG statement
+Bits position are either explicitly assigned using the YANG statement
-"position" or automatically assigned based on the algorithm defined in {{I-D.ietf-netmod-rfc6020bis}} section 9.7.4.2.
+'position' or automatically assigned based on the algorithm defined in {{I-D.ietf-netmod-rfc6020bis}} section 9.7.4.2.

 Bits position 0 to 7 are assigned to the first byte within the byte
 string, bits 8 to 15 to the second byte, and subsequent bytes are assigned